julieamarwani1/Furhat-Robot-Interaction/README.md

 # Virtual Salesman
-Furhat Robot reacts ac-cording to the gesture provided in the input video
+Furhat Robot reacts according to the gesture provided in the input video